nimiq-community/php-client/README.md

 ```

 Once we have the client, we can start communicating with the Nimiq node.
-If no `$config` object is passed in constructor it will use same defaults as the Nimiq node defaults.
+If no `$config` object is given in constructor it will use same defaults as the Nimiq node defaults.

 ```php
 $client = new \Lunanimous\Rpc\NimiqClient();